The importance of SMS in customer communication

 - Include a call to action to enhance overall engagement.

-- Send messages from an SMS enabled local or toll-free number instead of using a short code so that the cusotmer can reply back.
+- Send messages from an SMS enabled local or toll-free number instead of using a short code so that the customer can reply back.

 SMS is still a powerful tool that can be effectively used to reach out to the customers and boost your company’s customer engagement.
 To streamline your customer service efforts across multiple channels including SMS, choose the Sociocs Inbox that effectively combines all communications into a single inbox.
 In addition, it is completely FREE!